 John Mikytuck, MS, Executive Director

 John Mikytuck has addressed issues impacting the LGBT community for more than 30 years.
 For many of those as an HIV/AIDS educator, advocate and filmmaker.
 In 2007, Mikytuck received an Emmy Award for ‘Youth & AIDS’, a story on abstinence-only HIV programs.
 In 2011, Mikytuck’s film The Newcomer, about America’s first openly-gay mayor, aired on PBS.
 A native of New Jersey, Mikytuck returned to the state in 2011 to advocate for homeless LGBT youth.
 Mikytuck began volunteering at QSpot in 2012 and become Executive Diretor in 2015.
 During his tenure, Mikytuck helped expand QSpot’s footprint and increase its services to the community.
-In 2016, Mikytuck successfully defended the agency from an eviction attempt, a multi-year effort supported by the Lowenstein Sandler law firm.
+In 2016, Mikytuck successfully defended the agency from eviction, a multi-year effort led by the Lowenstein Sandler law firm.
 In 2020, Mikytuck oversaw the launch of the QSpot Capital Fund to acquire and renovate the largest stand-alone LGBT community center in NJ.
 In Feb.
 2022, QSpot purchased its current home, becoming the only LGBT community center in NJ to own its property.
-Mikytuck earned a bachelors degree in science from Cornell University and masters in journalism from Columbia University.
+Mikytuck earned a bachelors of science from Cornell University and masters in journalism from Columbia University.
 Mikytuck is an avid traveler and scuba diver; visiting over 30 countries and diving in many, including Cuba, South Africa, Galapagos Islands, Thailand, and the Red Sea while exploring Egypt.

 Michael Victor, MAS, SAC, Buddy Program Coordinator